RedKlouds/BackPropagationMultiLayerANN/README.md

 # Multi-Layer Neural Network with Backpropagation

+This project features a 4 output neural network, using 2 layers the first layer uses a LogSigmoid activation function, the second layer uses a pure linear activation function.
+---

 This project is a implementation of the multi layer neural network, instead of the Hebbian learning rule implemented before this project, was made to solve the same problem , which is pattern recognition.
 Instead of a single layered preceptron learning rule where the patterns are memorized in the weights. the mutli-layer network will use <i>Back propogation</i>